HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/automation/dx-oidc-automation.md

 ### Enabling/Installing the OIDC configuration through a config engine task

 Now you need to run the config engine tasks to start the OIDC configuration for DX.
-To do this, run the command below:
+To do this, run the following command:

 ```sh
 /opt/HCL/wp_profile/ConfigEngine/./ConfigEngine.sh -DSaveParentProperties=true -DparentProperties="/opt/HCL/wp_profile/ConfigEngine/properties/oidc-config.properties" enable-oidc-configuration